-- (a) a share as defined in section 1 of the Companies Act; - (b) a depository receipt and other equivalent instruments; - (c) a debt instrument such as a debenture or a bond, but not a credit agreement; - (d) money market securities as defined in section 1(1) of the Financial Markets Act; - (e) a derivative instrument as defined in section 1(1) of the Financial Markets Act; or - (f) a warrant, certificate, securitisation instrument or other instrument acknowledging, conferring or creating rights to subscribe to, acquire, dispose of, or convert, the financial instruments referred to in paragraphs (a) to (e);

-"Financial Intelligence Centre" means the Financial Intelligence Centre established in terms of section 2 of the Financial Intelligence Centre Act;

-"Financial Intelligence Centre Act" means the Financial Intelligence Centre Act, 2001 (Act No. 38 of 2001);

-"Financial Markets Act" means the Financial Markets Act, 2012 (Act No. 19 of 2012);

-"Financial product" means a financial product as defined in section 2;

-"Financial product provider" means a person that, as a business or as part of a business, provides a financial product;
+- (a) a share as defined in section 1 of the Companies Act; - (b) a depository receipt and other equivalent instruments; - (c) a debt instrument such as a debenture or a bond, but not a credit agreement; - (d) money market securities as defined in section 1(1) of the Financial Markets Act; - (e) a derivative instrument as defined in section $\frac{1}{1}$ of the Financial Markets Act; or - a warrant, certificate, securitisation instrument or other instrument acknowledging, conferring or creating rights to subscribe to, acquire, dispose of, or convert, the financial instruments referred to in paragraphs (a) to (e); - "Financial Intelligence Centre" means the Financial Intelligence Centre established in terms of section 2 of the Financial Intelligence Centre Act; - "Financial Intelligence Centre Act" means the Financial Intelligence Centre Act, 2001 (Act No. 38 of 2001); - "Financial Markets Act" means the Financial Markets Act, 2012 (Act No. 19 of 2012); - "Financial product" means a financial product as defined in section $\underline{2}$; - "Financial product provider" means a person that, as a business or as part of a business, provides a financial product; - " Financial Sector and Deposit Insurance Levies Act " means the Financial Sector and Deposit Insurance Levies Act;